Investment Property Financing

 Sellers are often more likely to accept an offer from a buyer with hard money financing than a buyer with conventional financing.
 Experienced sellers understand that hard money lenders are able to fund much faster and have fewer issues during escrow than conventional lenders.
 A buyer with hard money financing can even offer a shorter escrow period to entice an anxious seller to accept their offer.
 In some cases, a seller may even accept a lower offer because it comes with a shorter escrow period and hard money financing.

 Buying a rental property is one of the most popular forms of real estate investment.
-Real Estate investors use a rental property loan to purchase an investment property that can be rented to a tenant for more than the monthly liabilities (principal, interest, taxes, insurance).
-Ideally the real estate investor will achieve positive cash flow from the beginning but this isn’t always feasible.
+Real Estate investors purchase a rental property that can be rented to a tenant for more than the monthly liabilities (principal, interest, taxes, insurance).
+Ideally the real estate investor will achieve positive cash flow from the beginning, but this isn’t always feasible.
 The real estate investor will also depend on the property appreciating and take advantage of tax benefits in order to maximize their profits from purchase of the rental property.